BinaryMuse/battlenet/README.md

 Failing Silently
 ----------------

-By default, if Battlenet receives a non-200 response from the Battle.net API, it will throw an exception.
+By default, if Battlenet receives a 4xx or 5xx response from the Battle.net API, it will throw a `Battlent::ApiException`.
 You can turn this behavior off via the `fail_silently` attribute:

     Battlenet.fail_silently = true

+The exception will have its `code` attribute set to the HTTP status code returned from the API; if the response included a JSON response with the `reason` field set, the exception will have a `reason` attribute set to this string.
+You can also access the raw response via the `response` attribute.

 Localization
 ------------